cyberiums/cyberdoc/docs/_interface/peer-to-peer.md

 ## Static nodes

-Geth also supports a feature called static nodes if you have certain peers you always want to connect to.
+Geth Flavours also supports a feature called static nodes if you have certain peers you always want to connect to.
 Static nodes are re-connected on disconnects.
 You can configure permanent static nodes by putting something like the following into `<datadir>/geth/static-nodes.json`: